alvinng4/Gravity-Simulator/README.md

 ## Functions in development:
 1. More advanced simulation: RKF4(5) method.
-2. `Left click`: Create new gravitational object
-3. `Arrow up and down`: Change the rate of mass change when creating new object

 ## Bibliography
 1. Roa, Javier, et al. *Moving Planets Around: An Introduction to N-Body Simulations Applied to Exoplanetary Systems*, MIT Press, 2020